-Students must satisfactorily complete 84 units and all Juris Doctor degree program requirements to graduate, including the satisfactory completion of 270 classroom hours per year for 4 years.
+Students must satisfactorily complete 84 units and all Juris Doctor degree program requirements to graduate.

 "Course registration" means the act of signing up for a course.
 A student is deemed "fully registered" for a course upon payment of corresponding tuition and fees, except that a student on an installment plan is deemed "fully registered" for a course/s upon payment of the first installment.